-Each CLI student will receive a local cell phone with a pre-set number of minutes.
-CLI-Tirana staff will review cell phone policies and instruct students on how to add minutes to their phones during in-country orientation.
+CLI staff and staff in Tirana will review cell phone policies and instruct students on how to add minutes to their phones during in-country orientation.

 Code of Conduct

 You are required to adhere to the Code of Conduct you signed as part of your intake materials as well as the Code of Conduct for students staying with host families, which all students sign before departure.